alextim/astro-lib/packages/utils/README.md

 # utils

 Shared code.
 Directly imported.
-No package used.
+Not used as a package.

+Exports:

 - isObjectEmpty
 - isValidHostname
 - isValidHttpUrl
 - isValidUrl
-- Logger
+- Logger, ILogger